Abazg17/OptaAnalogModel/OptaAnalogModel/README/README_EN.md

    - `Result` – first model, predicting match outcomes
    - `Score` – second model, predicting exact scores
    - `Score_diff` – third model, predicting goal difference
-2. There are two ways to run the model:
+2. The main way to run the model:
    - Execute `main.py` (`python main.py` from the model’s folder)
-   - Run the `.exe` file (just open it)
 3. To run a model, select a championship dataset from the `for_data` folder and move **ONLY THIS FILE** into the chosen model’s folder.
    The only `.xlsx` file in the folder should be the one you’re using.
 4. If using custom data, the following conditions must be met: